jaredpalmer/mutik/README.md

   );
 }

-// Lastly, you can subcribe to "slices" of state with useSelector
+// Lastly, you can subcribe to "slices" of state by passing a selector to use
-// Note: be sure to memoize these with React.useCallback if you need to select based on props function Label() {
-  const selector = React.useCallback(state => state.count, []);
+// state.
+The component will only be re-rendered when that portion of state
+// re-renders.
+function Label() {
-  const count = useSelector(selector);
+  const count = useStore(state => state.count);
   return <p>The count is {count}</p>;
 }